Recreation Events & Programs

-Participants will be encouraged to explore nature by tapping into their five senses (Sight, Smell, Taste, Touch, Hear) while participating in a variety of activities.
-Participants will be encouraged to ‘tune out’ of distractions and focus inward in order to connect with the nature around them.
+Kids participating in this program will be encouraged to explore nature by tapping into their five senses (Sight, Smell, Taste, Touch, Hear) while participating in a variety of activities.
+Participants will be encouraged to ‘tune out’ of distractions and focus inward to connect with the nature around them.

 This program will introduce participants to the wonderful activity of snowshoeing.
-Participants will learn about snowshoe equipment, the history of snowshoeing, basic snowshoe manoeuvres, how to dress for the activity and how to recognize hazards.
+Participants will learn about snowshoe equipment, the history of snowshoeing, basic snowshoe manoeuvres, how to recognize hazards, and have the opportunity to meet new people

 For more information on the County's Recreation Programs, contact the Recreation Program Coordinator at 780-532-9727 or email@example.com.